jaeestee/homeworkcoe332/homework06/README.md

 - [Describing the Gene Data](https://github.com/jaeestee/homeworkcoe332/blob/main/homework06/README.md#describing-the-gene-data)

 # The Data in the Genes
 This homework contains the script ``gene_api.py``.
-This script is a flask application that is used to return data from the Human Genome Organization (HUGO).
+This script is a flask and redis application that is used to return data from the Human Genome Organization (HUGO).
 The data returned is explained in the sections below.

 ***gene_api.py***
 - This flask app contains functions that are called when queries are sent to the running app, therefore returning values that were requested.
 The functions are: